-Commencing in the first half of 2022, we began seeing macroeconomic trends affecting our markets and industry such as higher inflation, rising interest rates, and associated decreases in consumer discretionary income,

-Represents actual regal, regulatory, and poncy expenses related to which classification materia.
-Represents sales and other indirect tax reserves, net of abatements, for periods in which we were unable to collect such taxes from customers.
-We believe this adjustment is useful for investors in understanding our operating performance because in these cases, the taxes were not intended to be a cost to us but rather are to be borne by the customers.
-Represents (i) non-capitalizable expenses related to the public listing of our common stock and (ii) expenses related to the settlement of certain patent infringement claims.

-the effects of supply chain challenges, cessation of government stimulus, and uncertainty regarding an economic recession.
-For example, decreases in consumer discretionary income due to inflationary or recessionary economic pressures and rising interest rates, as well as cessation of government stimulus, have resulted in decreased customer retention and reduced demand for premium or discretionary grocery purchases.
+Commencing in the first half of 2022, we began seeing macroeconomic trends affecting our markets and industry such as higher inflation, rising interest rates, and associated decreases in consumer discretionary income, the effects of supply chain challenges, cessation of government stimulus, and uncertainty regarding an economic recession.
+For example, decreases in consumer discretionary income due to inflationary or recessionary economic pressures and rising interest rates have resulted in decreased customer retention and reduced demand for premium or discretionary grocery purchases.
 Supply chain disruptions, higher inflation, macroeconomic uncertainty, and cessation of government stimulus have caused advertisers, including our brand partners, to decrease spending and reduce their budgets and have heightened our brand partners' focus on profitability.

-Throughout 2022 and the first six months of 2023, inflationary pressures have resulted in higher GTV and average order values.
-However, customers have also been purchasing fewer items on average per order and shifting toward lower-price product categories on Instacart, partially offsetting the effects of inflation on average order values.
-These factors and the magnitude of their effects are expected to cause our average order value to continue fluctuating over the near term.
+Throughout 2022, inflationary pressures have also resulted in higher GTV and average order values.
+However, customers have also been purchasing fewer items on average per order and shifting, toward lower-price product categories on Instacart, partially offsetting the effects of inflation and driving average order values back down.
 While we and the rest of our industry face near-term uncertainty and challenges stemming from these trends, we are closely monitoring them as well as our customer engagement and spending.
+We are also focusing our efforts on improving operating efficiencies, driven in large part by our technology investments to optimize every part of our business from fees to labor costs, incentives, and appeasements.
+We expect these efforts to drive additional growth and operating leverage in the future, although we expect the benefits of these efficiencies to eventually taper.

 Despite the broader macroeconomic challenges, we believe that our operating model, economies of scale, and strong business fundamentals will enable us to navigate ongoing changes in the broader economic landscape.
-This scale, combined with the investments that we have made over the past decade in pursuit of our vision of building the technologies that power every grocery transaction, enables us to operate with proven and scaling unit economics and provides us with multiple levers to generate operating leverage.
+This scale, combined with the investments that we have made over the past decade in pursuit of our vision of building the technology that powers every grocery transaction, enables us to operate with proven and scaling unit economics and provides us with multiple levers to generate operating leverage.